GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Python.md

 ```

 ## Inheritance
-Inheritance is an act of superclass (base class) providing attributes and methods to derived subclass (child class).
-When the same name of attributes and methods exists in both superclass and subclass, the superclass is overridden by the subclass.
+Inheritance is an act of providing attributes and methods of a superclass(base class) to a derived subclass(child class).
+When superclass and subclass share the same name of attributes or methods, those are overridden by the subclass.

 ```python
 # CREATING SUPERCLASS